Beresfield - Hexham

 Beresfield - Hexham has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 20 projects that may impact this region.
-Notable projects include Beresfield Industrial Park Expansion, Beresfield Residential Precinct, Thornton Rail Bridge Duplication, and North Thornton Estate.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 18 projects that could impact the area.
+Notable projects include Beresfield Industrial Park Expansion, Beresfield Residential Precinct, M1 Pacific Motorway Extension to Raymond Terrace (scheduled for completion in late 2023), and Thornton Rail Bridge Duplication (commenced in April 2021).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.